 Have you ever wondered about totally cost-efficient and even accessible ways; how to fertilize and get rid of pests in your garden?
-Using banana peels in the garden to boost your plants is one of them.
+One of them is using banana peels in the garden to boost your plants.
 Here are a few things you might be happy to know about!

 Bananas are good for us; they are delicious and rich in minerals and vitamins, and for the soil too!
-Recycling banana peels for fertilizer and using them for your plants provides an excellent way to save you some cash and free source rich in nutrients for the soil and plants.
+Recycling banana peels for fertilizer and using them for your plants is an excellent way to save you cash and free source rich in nutrients for the soil and plants.

-Bananas are rich in Potassium, which helps with supporting the general vigor of the plant.
+Bananas are rich in Potassium, which helps support the plant’s general vigor.
 In this way, the plant gains resistance to harmful pests and diseases and yields more fruit.
 Potassium is also known for functioning to regulate 50 enzymes in a plant.